jacksoncamp42/Travel-Advisor-App/README.md

 # Trip Advisor
 <img width="1680" alt="Screen Shot 2022-07-30 at 11 04 54 AM" src="https://user-images.githubusercontent.com/37753577/181936112-a35a3e3d-4779-4856-acd1-382722895138.png">

-**About:** An app with an interactive map that uses real-time location to locate and suggest nearby restaurants, hotels, and attractions.
+**About:** App that recommends nearby restaurants, hotels, and attractions.
+It displays real-time location allows user to change location to anywhere in world, by leveraging Google Maps API and Rapid API.
+It also enables clients to filter businesses by star ratings, type, and location.

 **Key Features**
 - Interactive Map: Change location and suggested businesses by zooming in/out and dragging